vaibhav-raj/nodejs-interview-questions/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

+ ### What is middleware?
+   - Middleware is the function that works between the request and the response cycle.
+Middleware gets executed after the server receives the request and before the controller sends the response.

 ## Q. ***What is the use of DNS module in Node.js?***

 DNS is a node module used to do name resolution facility which is provided by the operating system as well as used to do an actual DNS lookup.
 No need for memorising IP addresses – DNS servers provide a nifty solution of converting domain or subdomain names to IP addresses.
 This module provides an asynchronous network wrapper and can be imported using the following syntax.